Saumya-Bhatt/karya/.github/CONTRIBUTING.md

 Firstly, thank you for considering contributing to Karya!
 Here are a few guidelines to help you get started.

+## How can I contribute?

+Karya is in no way a finished project.
+There's always room for improvements.
+Be it in terms of performance or documentation ro adding new features or fixing bugs!
+Following are some of the ways one can contribute to Karya:

+1. Documentation - There is never enough documentation to explain something simply by reading it.
+But we can try!
+2. Bug Fix - Noticed a bug?
+Just report it!
+Or if you're a seluth, go and raise a PR!
+This is in no way a bug-free software.
+3. Performance - Make karya better, faster, stronger!
+4. New Features:
+   - Make Karya support more data adapters to make it more easier and flexible to integrate with!
+   - Add more connectors to provide more functionality to karya
+5. Refactoring - There are always better ways to write a code.
+Go ahead and give it a shot at writing this client better, to make it more concise and easier to read.

 ## Getting Started

 1. Go through the [Architecture Overview](../docs/documentation/ARCHITECTURE) to understand the components of Karya.